prajaktagd/research-paper-on-db/docs/research-paper.md

 - Graph databases

   A graph database's purpose is to make it easy to build and run applications that work with highly connected data sets.
 Typical use cases for a graph database include social networking, recommendation engines, fraud detection and knowledge graphs.
-Some of the examples of graph databases are Neo4j, DGraph, JanusGraph, etc.
+Some of the examples of graph databases are Neo4j, DGraph and JanusGraph.

+- In-memory databases

+  In-memory databases are purpose-built databases that rely primarily on memory for data storage, in contrast to databases that store data on disk or SSDs.
+In-memory data stores are designed to enable minimal response times by eliminating the need to access disks.
+Because all data is stored and managed exclusively in main memory, in-memory databases risk losing data upon a process or server failure.
+In-memory databases can persist data on disks by storing each operation in a log or by taking snapshots.
+  In-memory databases are ideal for applications that require microsecond response times or have large spikes in traffic such as gaming leaderboards, session stores, and real-time analytics.
+Following are some of the in-memory databases, SAP HANA, VoltDB and MemSQL.

+**Object-oriented database**

+An object-oriented database is a type of database that is based on the principles of object-oriented programming (OOP).
+In an object-oriented database, data is organized and stored as objects, which are self-contained units that contain both data and the operations or methods that can be performed on that data.
+This allows for the efficient representation and management of complex data structures and relationships.
+Popular object-oriented databases include ConceptBase, Db4o, ObjectDB, etc.

+### Location

+**Centralized**

+A centralised database is a database in which the data required to complete all of your day-to-day business activities are located, stored and maintained in a single location.
+Multiple users are able to access the database and it's easier for them to get a complete view of the data due to its single location.
+Examples of a centralized database are a desktop or server CPU or mainframe computer that users access through a computer network such as a LAN or WAN.

+**Distributed**

+Distributed databases store information across different physical sites.
+The database resides on multiple CPUs on a single site or spread out across various locations.
+Due to the connections between the distributed databases, the information appears as a single database to end-users.
+Additionally, if one database fails, users can still access the system through other systems.
+Common examples of distributed databases include Apache Ignite, Apache Cassandra, Couchbase Server, etc.